What a unique island! Between nature and architecture, there’s no time to get bored.

 It’s well known that one of the best places to see the sunset in Lanzarote is on Famara beach.
 And when we saw that the conditions were going to be favourable, we jumped in the car and off we went.
 We were not disappointed!

-Definitely one of the most beautiful beaches on Lanzarote.
+Definitely one of Lanzarote’s most beautiful beaches.

 17. Hiking in Lanzarote